zautumnz/cozy/README.md

 ----

 Simple interpreted programming language for similar use-cases as Python and Node.
-Meant to be `cozy` no matter what languages you already know.
+Meant to be comfortable no matter what languages you already know.

 ----

 This is a WIP.
 See the [TODO](./TODO.md).

-`cozy` (always spelled all-lowercase) is a simple, medium-to-high-level, interpreted, general purpose programming language.
+`keai` (always spelled all-lowercase) is a simple, medium-to-high-level, interpreted, general purpose programming language.
 It can be used for many of the same tasks as shell scripts, Python, Node, and Ruby.
 It's dynamically and strongly typed, with some with features that work well with pseudo-functional